Satana, India

-Satana is a city and a municipal council in Nashik District in the Indian state of Maharashtra.
+Satana is a town and a municipal council in Nashik District in the Indian state of Maharashtra.
 It is in the taluka of Baglan, which is sometimes called Satana, because of the city's dominance in the taluka.
 The name "Satana" is derived from "Śāṭyāyani" one of the minor Upanishads of the Muktika canon.

 Geography

 Satana is located at 20°35′37″N 74°12′00″E. It has an average elevation of 544 metres (1784 feet).

 This tehsil includes historical forts like Tilwan, Pisol, Salher.
 Forest in Avati is famous in Nashik district.